-You may choose to provide copies of your writing to your classmates in paper form, or you may choose to make copies available in virtual form.
-Students will send me electronic copies of their work, and I will put a pdf of the work to be critiqued up on Blackboard for all students to access.
+Students will send me electronic copies of their work in pdf form, and with their names on every page.
+I will put that pdf of the work to be critiqued up on Blackboard for all students to access.
 Because of the issue of deadlines and because of the requirements of evaluation, you must submit TWO HARD copies of your writing to Professor van Herk, and bring TWO HARD copies of your critiques, giving one to Professor van Herk and one to the author of the work.
 Missing work can lead to failure.